Mark-Denzel/markrenzhashing/README.md

 * **Step 2:** [Download this folder](https://github.com/Mark-Denzel/markrenzhashing/archive/refs/heads/main.zip).
 * **Step 3:** After the folder is downloaded, a pop-up will appear.
 Double-click it, then hold and drag it to the C:\ drive.
 * **Step 4:** If you don't have Django, open Command Prompt and copy and paste this --> pip install django.
-* **Step 5:** Make sure your Django is updated with the version 5.1.1.
-To check this, open Command Prompt and copy paste this --> python -m django --version.
+* **Step 5:** Make sure your Django is updated with version 5.1.1.
+To check this, open Command Prompt and copy & paste this --> python -m django --version.

 **Configurations:**
 * The Python version is at least --> Python 3.11.2